SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 Infinity Falls: Hang on to your raft as world-class rapids send you rushing through chutes and turns before descending down one of the tallest drops of its kind into turbulent whitewater.
 You will get at least slightly wet, you may get soaked.

-Antarctica: Empire of the Penguin (Simulator Ride): Temporarily closed due to COVID-19.
+Antarctica: Empire of the Penguin (Simulator Ride): Closed.
 (Habitat open)

 Flamingo Paddle Boats: Peddle your way around SeaWorld Orlando’s large central lake on a Flamingo Paddle Boat.
 Rides are $6 per person for a 20-minute ride.